WPML not installed and activated.

 KBULG strongly promotes aboriginal involvement in Landcare and Cultural Education.
 The organisation successfully negotiated and commenced the implementation of a landscaping and rehabilitation project with the Wiluna Ranger Program in June 2017, while also intensifying its partnership with Wiluna Remote Community School.
 Given the unique conservation value and pronounced indigenous heritage of the region, KBULG is proud to contribute to facilitating indigenous involvement and ownership in conservation and land management on the ground.
 KBULG has also supplied native plants for restoration projects to the Tjuntjuntjara Aboriginal Community, and endeavours to further expand its engagement with Aboriginal communities.

-With the assistance of a grant from the Boulder Rotary Club, acquired in August 2016, KBULG is equipping the community nursery with more aboriginal artefacts and tools that can be used for demonstrations during cultural tours and events at the community nursery.
+With the assistance of a grant from the Boulder Rotary Club, KBULG has equipped the community nursery with aboriginal artefacts and tools for demonstrations during cultural tours and events at the community nursery.
 The organisation continues to engage local Aboriginals to actively take part in community initiatives, interacting with residents by providing them with employment opportunities as Aboriginal Guides for KBULG’s cultural tours, and encouraging them to their share their knowledge about Aboriginal practises and traditional uses of the land and plant species in the Park.

-Over 2016/2017 KBULG has significantly expanded its engagement with aboriginal youth who regularly visit the nursery to partake in education and training courses, often accompanied by aboriginal elders.
+KBULG seeks to continuously expand its engagement with aboriginal youth who visit the nursery to partake in education and training courses, often accompanied by aboriginal elders.

 picture 16 Picture15